Aran211/AdCash-Assignment/README.md

 The Bitcoin Wallet REST API project is a web application built using Flask and Python.

-How to Use:
-Setup the environment:
+This was a new task for me since the python course at school didn't cover OOP or api-s.
+I learned OOP in Java, but a couple of youtube videos and examples gave me a good idea.
+To test the API-s and get to know what exatly they where I used postman.

 I used Pycharm when creating this project so I suggest to use that.
 First thing after opening the project also open PgAdmin4 and create a PostgreSQL database, and change the config.py file that it can connect to the database.